absalom-muc/MHI-AC-Trace/README.md

  - [ArduinoOTA](https://github.com/esp8266/Arduino/tree/master/libraries/ArduinoOTA)

 Please check the GitHub pages to see how to install them (usually via tools -> libraries).
 Create a sub-directory "MHI-AC-Trace" and copy the files from the src directory in your MHI-AC-Trace sub-directory.
 Finally enter WiFi and MQTT credentials in [MHI-AC-Trace.h](src/MHI-AC-Trace.h).
+Please also consider the option 'MQTT_CHAR'.

 # Disclaimer
 This SW is experimental and you use it on your own risk.